 The West may see Czech President Vaclav Havel as Central Europe's number-one humanist, but at home his pardons provoke much controversy.
 You have reached a premium content area of TOL.
 To read this entire article please login if you are already a TOL subscriber.
 Not a subscriber?
-Annual membership costs only $55 per year for individuals ($33 for students) and organizational subscriptions start at $141 per year.
 Subscribe today for access to: Full access to the website, including premium articles videos, country reports and searchable archives (containing over 25,000 articles).
 You can subscribe here to gain access to the entire website.